wso2/docs-is/en/includes/references/email-templates.md

 !!! note

-    - You can customize all available email templates to match your organization’s preferences using the [Email Templates API]({{base_path}}/apis/email-template/).
+    - You can customize all available email templates to match your organization's preferences using the [Email Templates API]({{base_path}}/apis/email-template/).
     - You can also use the Console to change some of the most frequently used email templates in Asgardeo.
 Learn how to [customize email content from the Console]({{base_path}}/guides/branding/customize-email-templates/#customize-email-content).